Leslie Blanchard, Ph.D.

 PhD: Doctor of Philosophy in Human Resource Education, Louisiana State University, 2013

-Dr. Leslie Blanchard serves as the Assistant Dean for the College of Agriculture at Louisiana State University.
+Dr. Leslie Blanchard serves as the Director of the Leadership Development Institute at Louisiana State University.
 She has worked in the field of education for over 20 years, during which time she procured nearly $13 million in funding through three separate 21st Century Community Learning Center grants.
 Dr. Blanchard received many awards throughout her teaching career, but the most memorable award was given to her in 2003 when she was chosen to represent the state of Louisiana as the recipient of the Presidential Award for Excellence in Math and Science Teaching, awarded by President George W. Bush.

 Dr. Blanchard came to Louisiana State University in 2009 where she served as the Operations Manager for the Masters of Natural Sciences degree in the College of Science.
 She directed the processes for the Louisiana Math and Science Teachers’ Institute (LaMSTI), a $5 million grant from the National Science Foundation and the Central Louisiana Academic Residency Program for Teachers (CART), a $16 million grant from the United States Department of Education.
 Both programs supported middle and high school STEM teachers to pursue advanced degrees, closely aligning with her research interests.